66 Scenes from America: Andy Warhol eats a hamburger

-The film's best-known scene shows artist Andy Warhol eating a Whopper hamburger from the fast food restaurant chain Burger King.
-The scene is the longest in the film, in part because Warhol did not realize he was expected to say his name immediately after he finished eating, and Leth did not edit out the awkward pause that resulted.
-In 2019, Burger King aired an excerpt from the scene as a commercial during Super Bowl LIII.
+The film's best-known scene shows the artist Andy Warhol eating a Whopper hamburger from the fast food restaurant chain Burger King.
+He eats the burger at a desk, in near silence.
+The scene is 4 1/2 minutes long, the longest scene in the film, in part because Warhol did not realize he was expected to say his name immediately after he finished eating, and Leth did not edit out the awkward pause that resulted.
+In the scene Warhol shakes a bottle of Heinz Tomato Ketchup to consume with the burger, and quietly says at one point that "it doesn't come out".
+After eating the burger, Warhol packs the remaining food and the packaging away, and after an awkward pause, states "My name is Andy Warhol, and I just finished eating a hamburger."